github/game-off-2013/README.md

 ## Overview

-It is another Thanksgiving holiday, a time of retrospect and blessings.
+It is another Thanksgiving holiday, a time of retrospection and blessings.

 You have been invited to craft the centerpiece of the American thanksgiving dinner, the turkey.
-Woo your girlfriend / boyfriend and be judged your future in-laws!
+Woo your girlfriend / boyfriend and be judged by your future in-laws!
 Apply your culinary expertise to impress your family!

 ## Turkey Cooking Simulator Features:
 * Real-time cooking action!